J-A-Ha/IDEA/README.md

 ### **Installation**

-To download from GitHub, run the following code in your command interface:
+To download from GitHub, run the following code in your console:
 ```bash
 gh repo clone J-A-Ha/IDEA
 cd IDEA